St Michael's Mount

 Not to be confused with its counterpart Mont Saint-Michel in Normandy, St. Michael’s Mount in England is a civil parish and island accessible only during low tide.

 A manmade causeway of granite serves as a passage to the tidal island during times when the waters allow; otherwise, one must approach by boat.
-Although an underground railway exists to deliver goods to the castle from the harbor, its steep grading does not allow for passengers, and is not even open to the public for viewing.
+Although an underground railway exists to deliver goods to the castle from the harbor, its steep grading does not allow for passengers and is not even open to the public for viewing.

-One of 43 tidal islands within walking distance of mainland Britain, St. Michael’s is (if historians are correct) one of the earliest locations identified in text in all of Western Europe.
-Believed to be mentioned by both Pliny the Elder’s Naturalis Historia as well as Greek historian Diodorus Siculus’ Bibliotheca historica, both scholars had access to the now non-existant texts of Pytheas, the ancient Greek geographer thought to have visited the island in 4th century BC.
-(It is still argued that the Diodorus Siculus reference to “Ictis,” a tin-trading center thought to be St. Michael’s, is actually Looe Island, off of the coast of Cornwall).
+One of 43 tidal islands within walking distance of mainland Britain, St Michael’s is (if historians are correct) one of the earliest locations identified in text in all of Western Europe.
+Believed to be mentioned by both Pliny the Elder’s Naturalis Historia as well as Greek historian Diodorus Siculus’ Bibliotheca historica, both scholars had access to the now non-existent texts of Pytheas, the ancient Greek geographer thought to have visited the island in 4th century BC.
+(It is still argued that the Diodorus Siculus reference to “Ictis,” a tin-trading center thought to be St Michael’s, is actually Looe Island, off of the coast of Cornwall).

 St. Michael’s has harbored its share of monastic buildings, abbeys, churches, and escapes for pilgrims and devotees.
 Battered by earthquakes, floods, and war, structures have come and gone, been rebuilt, and in one case, revealed the remains of an anchorite who had been sealed up in a chamber under the church in a makeshift tomb.